openrfsense/backend/README.md

 A reverse proxy is also recommended: something like [Caddy](https://caddyserver.com/) is simple to use and has automatic TLS among other nice features.

 Docker Compose can also be used to manage your infrastructure with Caddy.
 An example `docker-compose.yml` would look like this:
+> Please not that this is just **an example** of configuration for an external project and, as such, not guaranteed to be future-proof or maintained as-is.
 <!-- TODO: add TLS docs for embedded NATS -->
 ```yaml
 services: